RealOrangeOne/theorangeone.net/content/posts/django-22.md

 with open("file.txt", "w") as f:
     file.write("Hello world")
 ```
 This pattern can now be used with Django files from file / image fields.
-This results in slightly cleaner code which is less prone to leaving handles open to files which aren't needed anymore.
+This results in slightly cleaner code which is less prone to leaving handles open to files which aren't needed any more.

 ## New Database functions